Stoginator/NFLPick6/README.md

 ### Operator
 1. Collect dues
 2. Pay out awards
+3. Manages league membership by adding or removing participants

 ### Participant
 1. **Pay to play**: Pay dues to the operator at the beginning of the season